 A 2017 report from the CDC estimates that 30 million Americans are living with diabetes in the United States.
 That may include our friends, neighbors and family members.
 Though we know and love them, we may also have some questions about diabetes care that we have been reluctant to ask.

-Jeff Halpern, a senior director with Abbott's diabetes care team, is here to answer some of your questions.
+Jeff Halpern, a senior director with Abbott's diabetes care team, is here to answer some of your questions — including what healthy glucose levels look like and whether fingerstick glucose testing is painful.
 He's lived with type 1 diabetes since 1993 and draws from his personal experience.

 When Did You Realize You Had Diabetes?

 When I was in my late 20s, I started to experience thirst like I never had before.
 It was absolutely unquenchable.
 I was also going to the bathroom a lot.
 I started to experience significant weight loss.
 I lost 20 pounds in just a few weeks.

 I was visiting back home for Thanksgiving and playing golf with my dad.
 I had blurry vision, which scared me.
 I realized there was a problem.
 When I saw my doctor the next week, they checked my blood glucose level, which was at 376 mg/dL.
 Of course, at that time, I had no idea if that was good or bad.
 Now I know that's a very high result, as [healthy glucose levels] should be between 90 mg/dL and 120 mg/dL.
 I had all the classic symptoms of type 1 diabetes.
 The very next day, I started on insulin and learned how to start living with diabetes.
 My life literally changed overnight.

 Well, I think when you first start fingerstick glucose testing, it's kind of a scary experience because you do have a sharp lancet, and you're poking your finger with it.
 But when you are faced with the decision to do this and manage the disease and live a long and healthy life, that pain can recede.
 You never forget about it, but you get used to it.
 Of course, you are always looking for an alternative.